Bridging Knowledge Graphs to Generate Scene Graphs: Experiments

 \subsection{Main results}

 Table~\ref{table:allresults} summarizes our results in comparison to the state of the art.
 IMP+ refers to the re-implementation of \cite{xu2017scene} by \cite{zellers2018neural} using their new Faster R-CNN backbone.
 That method does not use any external knowledge and only uses message passing among the entities and predicates and then classifies each.
 Hence, it can be seen as a strong, but knowledge-free baseline.
-FREQ is a simple baseline proposed by \cite{zellers2018neural}, which predicts the most frequent predicate for any given pair of entities, solely based on statistics from the training data FREQ surprisingly outperforms IMP+, confirming the importance of commonsense knowledge in SGG.
+FREQ is a simple baseline proposed by \cite{zellers2018neural}, which predicts the most frequent predicate for any given pair of entity classes, solely based on statistics from the training data.
+FREQ surprisingly outperforms IMP+, confirming the efficacy of commonsense in SGG.

 SMN \cite{zellers2018neural} applies bi-directional LSTMs on top of the entity features, then classifies each entity and each pair.
 They bias their classifier logits using statistics from FREQ, which improves their total recall significantly, at the expense of higher bias against less frequent classes, as revealed by \cite{chen2019knowledge}.
 More recently, KERN \cite{chen2019knowledge} encodes VG statistics into the edge weights of the graph, which is then incorporated by propagating messages.
-Since it encodes statistics more implicitly, KERN is less biased compared to SMN, which improves mR. Our method, \textsc{GB-Net}, encodes those statistics as well as other forms of knowledge such as WordNet, ConceptNet, and word embeddings, within a rich, heterogeneous knowledge graph, and classifies the scene graph by dynamically refining its bridges into the commonsense graph, while simultaneously passing messages between and within the two graphs.
-This improves both R and mR significantly.
-Further, our class-balanced model, \textsc{GB-Net}-$\beta$, further enhances mR significantly without hurting R by much.
+Since it encodes statistics more implicitly, KERN is less biased compared to SMN, which improves mR. Our method improves both R and mR significantly, and our class-balanced model, \textsc{GB-Net}-$\beta$, further enhances mR ($+2.7$\% in average) without hurting R by much ($-0.2$\%).